 In general, Park Management is responsible for off-street trails and trails within neighborhood or regional park facilities, including trails along AMAFCA channels.
 Bernalillo County is responsible for trails outside of the City limits.
 The Open Space Division is responsible for trail within Major Public Open Space and trails along open space arroyos.
-Other agencies which have trail or bikeways maintenance duties include: Street Maintenance, NMDOT, the National Park Service, neighborhood associations, and private parties (such as homeowner's associations).
-In some cases, one agency is responsible for the day-to-day duties and another for the long term care of the trail itself; or one agency is responsible for the trail and another for the upkeep of the wider right-of-way.
+Other agencies which have trail or bikeways maintenance duties include: Street Maintenance (on-street only), Traffic Engineering (signs and pavement markings), NMDOT, the National Park Service, neighborhood associations, and private parties (such as homeowner's associations).
+In some cases, one agency is responsible for the day-to-day duties and another for the long term care of the trail itself; or one agency is responsible for the trail and another for the wider right-of-way.

-Governmental agencies responsible for trails are delineated in the Bikeways & Trails Facility Plan Maintenance map (Note: this is a general map and may not reflect all of the details regarding some segments of trail; and there are areas that need clarification).
+Governmental agencies responsible for trails are delineated in the Trails and Bikeway Facility Plan.
+Presently Park Management is responsible for off-street trails and trails within neighborhood or regional park facilities, including trails along AMAFCA channels.
+Bernalillo County Parks and recreation is responsible for trails outside of the City limits.
+The Open Space Division is responsible for trails within Major Public Open Space and trails along open space arroyos.
+These Ggovernmental agencies responsible for trails are delineated in the Bikeways & Trails Facility Plan Maintenance map (Note: this is a general map and may not reflect all of the details regarding some segments of trail; and there are areas that need clarification).

+The number of responsible agencies makes coordination of maintenance difficult.
 Possible solutions to some of the difficulties created by overlapping responsibilities include: